pMacadoo/product-preview-card-component-main/README.md

 </picture>
 ```

-I've also starting using the `:root {}` element in css as well to set global styles.
+I've also started using the `:root {}` element in CSS as well to set global styles.

 ```css
 :root {